-Erick Esquivel is currently a Senior majoring in International Criminal Justice and Economics.
+Erick Esquivel is currently a senior at John Jay College majoring in International Criminal Justice and Economics.
 He is enrolled in John Jay’s Honors Program and will serve as the President of the United Nations Student Association for the 2015-2016 academic year.
-During his Sophomore year, Erick was part of CUNY Service Corps’ initial cohort and was placed as an intern at New York Cares, where he had the opportunity to lead projects that addressed some of New York’s most pressing social issues.
+During his sophomore year, Erick was part of CUNY Service Corps’ initial cohort and was placed as an intern at New York Cares, where he had the opportunity to lead projects that addressed some of New York’s most pressing social issues.
 Erick is primarily interested in matters affecting international security and he has a regional interest in the Middle East and Latin America.
-In the future, Erick hopes to pursue a Masters Degree in International Affairs.
+In the future, he hopes to pursue a MA in international affairs.

-Lodoe Gyatso is currently pursuing an undergraduate degree in International Criminal Justice.
-Since Lodoe is Tibetan by origination, his people have suffered extensive violations of international human rights for more than six decades and therefore he feels that it is of utmost importance to promote the basic and fundamental human rights with his best effort through various platforms.
-He worked closely with the Students for a Free Tibet (NGO) to put together the Human Rights Action Plan for Tibet (HRAP-TIBET) which was later presented at the Human Rights Council in Geneva.
-He also volunteered at Amnesty International for the Annual General Meeting 2015 and assisted them with online petitioning campaigns.
-Lodoe maintains fluency in Urdu, Tibetan and Hindi.
-He participated in National Model United Nations for two years representing John Jay and is recommended to be on the board of advisors.
-He is the President and the founder of Students Without Borders; a student organization that is geared towards advocating for International Human Rights.
-He is dedicated to work most efficiently towards receiving a graduate degree in International Law and Human Rights.
+Lodoe Gyatso is currently pursuing a BA in International Criminal Justice at John Jay College.
+Tibetan by origin, he feels that it is of utmost importance to promote the basic and fundamental human rights with his best effort through various platforms.
+He worked closely with the Students for a Free Tibet (NGO) to put together the Human Rights Action Plan for Tibet (HRAP-TIBET), which was later presented at the Human Rights Council in Geneva, and also volunteered at Amnesty International for the Annual General Meeting 2015 and assisted them with online petitioning campaigns.
+He also participated in the National Model United Nations for two years representing John Jay and is the President and the founder of Students Without Borders, a student organization that is geared towards advocating for international human rights.
+He is currently an intern at the Brooklyn District Attorney’s Office and hopes to receive a graduate degree in international law and human rights in the future.

 Nikolaos Petropoulos is a PhD student in the Criminal Justice Doctoral Program at the CUNY Graduate Center.
 He holds a MA in Criminal Justice from John Jay College/CUNY.
-He also holds a second MA from the University of Athens in European Law, a third MA from Panteion University of Athens in Criminal Law, a fourth MsC from the University of Athens in Crisis Management and a fifth MA from the Panteion University of Athens in Public Administration.
-His research interests include crime and illegal immigration, terrorism and human rights, homeland security.
-He speaks Greek, English, Spanish and Italian.
+He also holds a second MA from the University of Athens in European Law, a third MA from Panteion University of Athens in Criminal Law, a fourth MsC from the University of Athens in Crisis Management, and a fifth MA from the Panteion University of Athens in Public Administration.
+His research interests include crime and illegal immigration, terrorism and human rights, and homeland security.
+He speaks Greek, English, Spanish, and Italian.